Home - Vegetables - Miso-Maple Glazed Acorn Squash

 This post may contain affiliate links.
 Please read my disclosure policy.

-Image showing an oval platter with a pile of roasted acorn squash wedges with a serving spoon and small bowls with chili flakes and chopped pistachios.
+An oval platter piled with roasted acorn squash wedges, with small bowls of chili flakes and chopped pistachios around it.

 Photo showing a cutting board and chef's knife slicing shiitake mushrooms.